Tucsonans for a Clean Environment: Environmental health impact

-Polyfluorinated alkyl substances (PFA) and trichloroethylene are synthetic chemicals that are used in many daily household items and are used in the automotive, aircraft, and aerospace industries.
+Polyfluorinated alkyl substances (PFA) are synthetic chemicals that are used in many daily household items and are used in the automotive, aircraft, and aerospace industries.
 They are primarily utilized for their heat tolerance and water/grease resistance.
 Examples of items that contain PFAs include nonstick cookware, food storage bags, water-resistant clothing, and cosmetics.
 PFA usage has been widely controversial for decades.
 While they are extremely useful for certain industries, PFAs have been linked to an increase of an individual's risk of developing cancer or other autoimmune diseases.
 High levels of illnesses on the south side of Tucson were recognized in the 1970s, however contaminated groundwater from the solvents used by aircraft companies were not suspected as the cause until years later.

-PFAs were found at concentrations of 70 particles per trillion (PPTs) were found in Tucson's groundwater.
-The regulated amount nationally is 10 PPTs, indicating a significant heightened amount in Tucson's water supply.
+PFAs were found at concentrations of 70 particles per trillion (ppt) were found in Tucson's groundwater.
+The regulated amount nationally is 10 ppt, indicating a significant heightened amount in Tucson's water supply.

 Tucson International Airport (TUC) from the sky.
 The notable dirt area on the upper lefthand side is Davis Monthan Air Force Base.
-5 miles by half a mile surrounding the area have been affected by TCE and PFA contamination for decades.
+5 miles by half a mile surrounding the area have been affected by trichloroethylene and PFA contamination for decades.

 There continues to be services providing free screenings for leukemia, lymphoma, and multiple myeloma to individuals living in South Tucson.

 Community advocacy

 Through advocacy for anti-discriminatory legislation and action taken by the government, Tucson's water restoration project has been an ongoing project for the last 30 years.

 In 1989, the city of Tucson entered a lawsuit involving 1,600 south side residents and settled with a payout of $35 million.
 In 1991, Hughes Aircraft along with several other aircraft plants were sued for $84.5 million by 1,600 plaintiffs.
 In 1998, Hughes Aircraft, which was now known as Raytheon Missile Systems Co., along with other firms, settled a lawsuit involving 247 affected residents in the area.
 Two of these cases are still pending in federal court to this day.
-In 2006, the final insurers agreed to the plaintiffs' attorney's conditions, and settled the suit, pushing the total payout to over $130 million dollars.
+In 2006, the final insurers agreed to the plaintiffs' attorney's conditions, and settled the suit, pushing the total payout to over $130 million.